-- 1. Submit Confidentiality Form: A signed "NPTS Confidentiality Statement" must be on file.
+- 1. Submit Confidentiality Form by Friday, Jan 27: A signed "NPTS Confidentiality Statement" must be on file.
 This form will be provided.
 Discussion in class and group is protected under this statement. - 2.
-Memorize Psalm 23. - 3.
+Memorize Psalm 23 in your heart language or second language if you like. - 3.
 Practice and reflect on three new spiritual disciplines. - 4.
-Attend four Formation Group meetings. - 5.
-Read Required Readings. - 6.
-A final integrative reflection paper is required in this course and is due Friday, March 4, 2022 at noon CST (5-6 pages double-spaced).
+Attend four Formation Group meetings.
+Formation groups meetings are typically one hour to an hour and fifteen minutes long. - 5.
+Read required readings including course texts books and articles posted to Canvas. - 6.
+Participate in Canvas Discussion Groups.
+You will be reading articles on Psalm 23 and responding to a few classmates comments.
+See schedule below and on Canvas. - 7.
+A final integrative reflection paper is required in this course and is due Friday, March 10, 2023 at noon CST (5-6 pages double-spaced).
 All quotes by authors, presenters, instructor and the Bible must be noted and cited (the addition of quotes might make paper a bit longer).
+When making citations put the source in parentheses.
 Please submit papers as Word Documents with the title of lastfirstname (petersonrob-reflection paper).